The Small Rock Excress

 “Up and about, like a regular ol walk-y-do.”
 The tall one added.

 “Of course, we are, have you never seen one of our kind before?”
 The short one asked.
-“Not all of us have those wide brimmed heads, some of us have these much more compact taller heads, makes digging tunnels much easier, without having to worry the width of a cap.”
+“Not all of us have those wide-brimmed heads; some of us have these much more compact taller heads, which makes digging tunnels much easier without having to worry the width of a cap.”

 “I don’t understand.”
 Mercol said as they adjusted their stance.

-Mercol sat down, realising in that moment how much stress his body was under just standing.
+Mercol sat down, realizing at that moment how much stress his body was under just standing.

 “Who are you two, and where are we?”

-The two Morel mushrooms looked to another and giggled slightly.
+The two Morel mushrooms looked at another and giggled slightly.

 “Well, I am Larce,” the tall one said as she pointed to her chest.